Nidhish-Agarwal/E-Commerce/README.md

 - Have created the backend to fetch the user profile data from the server
 - Have created the frontend profile page UI
 - Have error proofed the Address section by showing 'No Address Found' if address is missing

+## Milestone -21

+In this milestone we have created the address page

+## Key Features:

+- Have created the frontend to add the address.
+- Have used state to sucessfully update the form upon user input.